shashankprasanna/aws-dl1-workshop-2022/content/3_migrate_models_dl1/EfficientNet.md

 ```python
 %env PYTHONPATH
 ```

-The output should contain `Model-References` location and `models` location:

-    '/home/ubuntu/Model-References:/home/ubuntu/models'

 We will be using TensorFlow Keras EfficientNet at https://github.com/tensorflow/models/tree/master/official/vision/image_classification as the example to demonstrate how to enable a public model on Habana Gaudi device.